For the mom who feels unseen

 LORD, You light my lamp; my God illuminates my darkness.
 Psalm 18:28

-I'll be your lighthouse When you're lost at sea And I will illuminate everything - Out of Hiding | Steffany Gretzinger
+And I will illuminate everything - Out of Hiding | Steffany Gretzinger

 If you’re stumbling in the dark, run your hands against the walls